themepost/basic-free/README.md

 ## Theme Support
 You are using the free edition of Basic.
 This edition does not include theme options or theme support.
 If you need support, simply purchase [Basic](http://themepost.dev/basic).

-Need to edit Themepost?
+Need to edit Basic?
 The best free editor is VS Code.
 VS Code download: https://code.visualstudio.com/